 MLA Airport is located between the towns of Luqa and Gudja, on the Island of Malta, the larger of the Maltese islands in the Mediterranean Sea (which form the State of Malta) - situated just below Sicily.

-With two long runways and 5 million passengers in 2016, Malta International Airport is hub for Air Malta and is served by a good number of international airlines, including low-fare and charter airlines.
+With two long runways and 5 million passengers in 2016, Malta International Airport is hub for Air Malta and is also served by international airlines, including low-fare and charter airlines.
 A seaplane service to the Maltese Island of Gozo, as well as to Sicily, is sponsored by Harbour Air, located at the Airport.

 SITA (the global air transport specialist) recently took over day-to-day ICT operations.

 NOTE: Passengers are urged to arrive at the Airport 2 hours prior to their scheduled departure time - due to temporary use of a much smaller security check area in place until the new and much larger area opens in 2018.
 (See Current and Future Airport Developments below).

 Malta International Airport has one passenger terminal (and a new VIP Terminal).
 For Terminal details at this site open ‘Terminal Map’ and scroll down to the text; for ground transportation open: ‘Ground Transportation /Buses & Trains.

 Current and future Airport developments:The 78M EUR investment plan includes terminal & airfield operational upgrades.